 When to see a doctor

-People with narcissistic personality disorder may not want to think that anything could be wrong, so they may be unlikely to seek treatment.
-If they do seek treatment, it's more likely to be for symptoms of depression, drug or alcohol use, or another mental health problem.
-But perceived insults to self-esteem may make it difficult to accept and follow through with treatment.
+People with narcissistic personality disorder may not want to think that anything could be wrong, so they usually don't seek treatment.
+If they do seek treatment, it's more likely to be for symptoms of depression, drug or alcohol misuse, or another mental health problem.
+What they view as insults to self-esteem may make it difficult to accept and follow through with treatment.

-If you recognize aspects of your personality that are common to narcissistic personality disorder or you're feeling overwhelmed by sadness, consider reaching out to a trusted doctor or mental health provider.
+If you recognize aspects of your personality that are common to narcissistic personality disorder or you're feeling overwhelmed by sadness, consider reaching out to a trusted health care provider or mental health provider.
 Getting the right treatment can help make your life more rewarding and enjoyable.

-- Environment ― mismatches in parent-child relationships with either excessive adoration or excessive criticism that is poorly attuned to the child's experience
+- Environment — parent-child relationships with either too much adoration or too much criticism that don't match the child's actual experiences and achievements.

-Although the cause of narcissistic personality disorder isn't known, some researchers think that in biologically vulnerable children, parenting styles that are overprotective or neglectful may have an impact.
-Genetics and neurobiology also may play a role in development of narcissistic personality disorder.
+Although the cause of narcissistic personality disorder isn't known, some researchers think that overprotective or neglectful parenting may have an impact on children who are born with a tendency to develop the disorder.
+Genetics and other factors also may play a role in the development of narcissistic personality disorder.

-Complications of narcissistic personality disorder, and other conditions that can occur along with it, can include:
+Complications of narcissistic personality disorder, and other conditions that can occur along with it include: